 Most of the People Like Us back catalogue has been available for free online since 2002.
 For many artists, profit and publicity is more likely through free distribution (the gift economy) than independent record labels, which often struggle with limited resources.
 Online self-distribution allows an artist to keep their work available, resolving a tension between label production costs and the desire of an artist for work to be available.
 UbuWeb generously hosts the discography and filmography in conjunction with Centro de Cultura Digital, Mexico, PennSound at the University of Pennsylvania and WFMU.

 Recent works include Consequences (One Thing Leads To Another), a live audio/video performance which received its premiere at the 2013 transmediale in Berlin; Notations (2013), a film for live improvisers which toured the UK with TUSK/Sound & Music in Autumn 2013; Gesture Piece, a film with seven invited artist soundtracks; two films for Animate Projects/Channel 4 television, UK, as part of their Random Acts series and a CD of new recordings called Don’t Think Right, It’s All Twice.
 Bennett’s most recent solo show Shutter was at Leeds College of Art in Spring 2014.
-So far in 2015, Vicki has completed a film and A/V performance Citation City, a project using techniques of Walter Benjamin’s Arcades Project in relation to London-based feature films.
+In 2015, Vicki created A/V performance Citation City, using techniques of Walter Benjamin’s Arcades Project in relation to London-based feature films.
 Vicki is currently working on No One Is An Island, a radio work for WDR.